 5.3.1 The use of camouflage or other similar types of military or police garments other than by competitors who are law enforcement or military personnel is discouraged.
+The exception are competitors who are law enforcement or military personnel.
 The Match Director will be the final authority in respect of what garments must not be worn by competitors.